v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-1.md

 # Setup Fauna

-e begin by signing up for a free Fauna DB account (I love the fact that neither Fauna nor Netlify needs a credit card to sign up).
+We begin by signing up for a free Fauna DB account (I love the fact that neither Fauna nor Netlify needs a credit card to sign up).

 After that, we have to create a new database, in Fauna Cloud Console: